 Following her passing I went to my mom’s house and found it was filled with trash, human and animal feces and urine.
 I saw that she was just as broken, as lost, as I felt in my past.
 When I came to the moment of forgiving my mother, that’s when I became the person that I am now.
 I let go of the persona I had created and became an agent of change.
 That is when it was placed in my heart that I wanted to work with survivors.
 I felt my lived experiences could give me insight into helping others transition out of The Life.
 Throughout this process I had a wonderful licensed clinical social worker that was helping me, and that’s when I decided I wanted to become a licensed clinical social worker.
 In May 2020 I will graduate with a Bachelors in Social Work and my hope is to help uplift and empower those that have been marginalized like I have.

 Eric Harris is a consultant and field expert in the area of human trafficking.
-He is currently working towards his social work degree from Anderson University graduating in May 2020.
+He earned his social work degree from Anderson University in May 2020.
 Eric graduated from the U.S. Department of Health & Human Services’ Human Trafficking Leadership Academy (HTLA) cohort in addressing co-occurring disorders for survivors.
 Eric has great passion for advocating for survivors’ rights, working to remove the stigma surrounding male survivors, and raising awareness that it happens to all genders and races.
 Eric currently serves as a consultant with the Indiana Trafficking Victims Assistance Program (ITVAP), Indiana Protection for Abused and Trafficked Humans (IPATH) statewide task force.
 He is also the Co-chair for the Lived Experience Expert working group with the Indiana Coalition to End Sexual Assault and Human Trafficking (ICESAHT).
-Eric is also doing his BSW practicum providing professional presentations statewide for the Department of Child Services (DSC) and serves as a consultant for the 2020 State of Indiana Human Trafficking Report to address the gaps and services for the survivor population, as well as providing technical assistance for the Office for Victims of Crime (OVC).
+Eric also did his BSW practicum providing professional presentations statewide for the Department of Child Services (DSC) and served as a consultant for the 2020 State of Indiana Human Trafficking Report to address the gaps and services for the survivor population, as well as providing technical assistance for the Office for Victims of Crime (OVC).
 Eric’s goal is to start his master’s program track on addiction and mental health in 2021 to work with his brothers and sisters who are exiting out of the life of trafficking.